bryanparthum/Consumer_Theory_Choice_Experiment_Game/README.md

 ### Other Fun Built-ins

 The way this is structured will also allow us to explore how preferences vary with personal characteristics (preference heterogeneity).
 The post-survey questions allow for an interaction between the choice attributes and income, industry, and recreation behavior.
 Choice card number 5 also has a scenario that is extremely expensive but the quality of the river is such that you can drink it.
-It is fun to look at how much students are WTP for drinking the river (and if their desire to drink the river is correlated with with income or other personal characteristics).
+It is fun to look at how much students are WTP to drink the river (and if their desire to drink the river is correlated with with income or other personal characteristics).

 ## Analyze